Novatto Faucets Review & Rating Updated: September 16, 2025

 For components other than finishes, the warranty lasts for as long as the original purchaser owns "their home."
 For finishes, it is one year.

-We did not examine and test every Novatto finish, but the ones we did test seemed reasonably durable, so the reason for the short-term finish warranty escapes us.
+We did not examine and test every Novatto finish, but the ones we did test were free of the usual manufaccuring issues and seemed reasonably durable, so the reasons behind the short-term finish warranty is not apparent.

 However, undoubtedly Novatto's management knows more about its finishes than we will ever learn and has had years of experience with finish warranty claims.
 So, if the company believes its finishes will last just one year without a problem, we will take its word for it.